Zemaira Side Effects

 Generic Name: alpha 1-proteinase inhibitor

-Note: This page contains side effects data for the generic drug alpha 1-proteinase inhibitor.
-It is possible that some of the dosage forms included below may not apply to the brand name Zemaira.
+Note: This document contains side effect information about alpha 1-proteinase inhibitor.
+Some of the dosage forms listed on this page may not apply to the brand name Zemaira.

 Common side effects of Zemaira include: exacerbation of chronic obstructive pulmonary disease.
 See below for a comprehensive list of adverse effects.